 Protecting Yourself and Your Family:

-- Stay calm.
-Concern about a novel virus infection outbreak can lead to fear and anxiety.
+- Concern about COVID-19 can lead to fear and anxiety.
 Health professionals, and we at Cure SMA, are here to help alleviate these fears.

 - Avoid others who are sick.